ChaosDynamix/Arcadia/docs/01_iso-image/index.md

 ## [Download](/Andromeda/iso-image/download/)

-In computer networks, download means to receive data from a remote system.
-This contrasts with uploading, where data is sent to a remote server.
+Download means to receive data from a remote system, typically a server such as a web server, an FTP server, an email server, or other similar systems.

-This page cover the Arch Linux ISO image download using two remote systems
+Arch Linux ISO image can be downloaded with multiple remote systems, this guide cover two of them

 - BitTorrent
 - Mirror site

+Make sure that the system you are running is trusted, updated and work properly in order to reduce the propability of a corrupted downloaded file.
+The size of the ISO image is approximately 651.0 MB.

+Remember that the guide only cover Linux.

 ---